Efesencan/BU-Cloud-Computing/README.md

 * Gideon Pinto (gideon.pinto@childrens.harvard.edu)
 * Jennings Zhang (jennings.zhang@childrens.harvard.edu)

-## What is ChRIS project?
+## What is the ChRIS project?

-ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open source distributed data and computation framework, developed from inception as a platform to facilitate the execution of complex (research-focused) compute operations by nontechnical users.
+ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open-source distributed data and computation framework, developed from inception as a platform to facilitate the execution of complex (research-focused) compute operations by non-technical users.
 Its genesis arose from a realization that considerable programs of value exist in the research world and the observation that most (if not all) of these programs are rarely used by anyone other than the original authors.
 ChRIS, at its heart, is a platform that attempts to cross this divide.
 It has grown into a container-based scheduling system that uses various other container scheduler backends (such as Kubernetes, docker swarm, and Red Hat OpenShift).
-It's primarily designed to make the cloud computing accessible to non-technical users such as radiologist and other people in the medical domain so that they could get analytical reports of the patient data in a fast and easy way.
+It is primarily designed to make cloud computing accessible to non-technical users such as radiologists and other people in the medical domain to get analytical reports of the patient data in a fast and easy way.

-## Motivation behind the Chris and why is it important?
+## Motivation behind ChRIS and why is it important?

 * ChRIS allows researchers to focus more on their **analysis** rather than thinking about how to build the necessary compute architecture to achieve their analyses.
-* In addition to that, ChRIS enables running the complex data analysis on **anywhere** such as local workstation, local compute clusters and the cloud without requiring the technical knowledge.
+* In addition, ChRIS enables running the complex data analysis on **anywhere** such as a local workstation, local compute clusters, and the Cloud without requiring the technical knowledge.
-* Moreover, it generates the patient analytics data in a **fast** and **anonymous** way easing the job of doctors and medical researchers.
+* Moreover, it generates the patient analytics data in a **fast** and **anonymous** way, easing the job of doctors and medical researchers.

 ## 1. Vision and Goals Of The Project:

 Plug-ins for ChRIS are primarily written in Python programming language along with operational parameters like the minimum number of GPUs, CPU, or RAM that are baked into the code.
-These plug-in requirements are spesificed by the plug-in developer and each plug-in may have different computational requirements.
-But currently, the ChRIS system does not have the ability to **check** whether a certain plug-in can be run on a selected compute environment.
+The plug-in developer specifies these plug-in requirements, and each plug-in may have different computational requirements.
+However, currently, the ChRIS system does not have the ability to **check** whether a particular plug-in can be run on a selected compute environment.
 As a result, plug-ins may **fail** to run if their assigned compute environment does not satisfy its minimum requirements.
 Moreover, all the plug-ins that require the output of that failed plug-in will also fail to run.
-The second problem in the ChRIS system is that, there is no automated way for **assigning** compute resources to plug-ins.
-However, in the ideal case, users should not bothered to choose the optimal way of assigning compute resources to their plug-ins.
-Because they may not know the answer of what is the best compute environment to run their analysis in a fastest way, or which computer resources should they use i they have x amount of budget in terms of US dollars?
-The third problem is that, the ChRIS system does not have descriptive fields in the database to define the specifications of the compute environment.
+The second problem in the ChRIS system is that there is no automated way for **assigning** compute resources to plug-ins.
+However, in the ideal case, users should not be bothered to choose the optimal way of assigning compute resources to their plug-ins because they may not know the answer of the best compute environment to run their analysis in the fastest way or based on their monetary budget.
+The third problem is that the ChRIS system does not have descriptive fields in the database to define the specifications of the compute environment.
 Therefore, there is no information about the computational capacity of a compute resource inside the ChRIS backend.

 Our goal for this project is to:
- * Expand the fields of “compute environments” in database to include more fields that describe the characteristics of a compute environment.
+ * Expand the fields of "compute environments" in the database to include more fields that describe the characteristics of a compute environment.
-   * Ex fields: Total # of CPU,total # of GPU, CPU clock speed, # of workers, total amounf of memory, cost of that compute environment and etc.,
+   * Ex fields: Total # of CPU, total # of GPU, CPU clock speed, # of workers, the total amount of memory, cost of that compute environment, etc.,
  * Develop a command-line interface application for the ChRIS admins and developers to:
    *  determine the compute resource that best fits for a plug-in based on two optimization functions: speed and monetary cost
    *  view the plug-in/pipeline's operational parameters/compute resources and their details
    *  optimize a pipeline for cost or speed and report the correct compute resources required
    *  enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users

- * Integrate the functionality of the command-line application into the ChRIS backend so that it is also available to public (non-technical users, medical researchers, etc.)
+ * Integrate the functionality of the command-line application into the ChRIS backend so that it is also available to the public (non-technical users, medical researchers, etc.)
-   * Add a UI element to the web UI frontend (adding a compute resource called auto_free, auto_best etc.) to automatically choose a compute resource for a single plug-in
+   * Add a UI element to the web UI frontend (adding a compute resource called auto_free, auto_best, etc.) to automatically choose a compute resource for a single plug-in
-   * Display error message in the ChRIS UI when there is not any compute environment that satisfies the plug-in requriements and return an error message explaining why is that the case.
+   * Display error message in the ChRIS UI when there is no compute environment that satisfies the plug-in requirements and return an error message explaining why that is the case.
-      * Ex message: The plug-in required at least 200 MB's of memory, however the compute environment (ex. host) has only 100 MB available.
+      * Ex message: The plug-in required at least 200 MB of memory; however, the compute environment (ex. host) has only 100 MB available.

 **Additional goals:**
 * Create a plug-in for Banu Ahtam of the FNNDSC to calculate "subject age at time of scan" in a spreadsheet.